hadronized/strongly-typed-thoughts.net/assets/markdown/about.md

 - any kind of pornography
 - any kind of violence

-If you have created something that is not pornography nor violence, you can be sure you can host it here.
+If you have created something that is not pornography nor violence, you are warranted you can host it here.
 However, if you want to host someone’s content, you’ll have to ask permission for, and forward me the permission.
-If a I find a file has popped out of nowhere and satisfies the above list, if I haven’t gotten no permission, I’ll delete it.
+If I find a file has popped out of nowhere and satisfies the above list, if I haven’t gotten no permission, I’ll delete it.